-Just to cover our bases, let us first begin with the obvious about Botox.
 Botox is a prescription medication that is injected into muscles in the face for cosmetic purposes to diminish the appearance of moderate to severe frown lines.
 The FDA first approved Botox 2002, to treat frown lines.
-According to the American Society of Plastic Surgery statistics reports from 2013, over 6.3 million injections were performed that year!
+According to the American Society of Plastic Surgery statistics reports from 2017, over 7.2 million injections were performed that year.

 - 30 minutes is the average time to administer.

 - $380 is the average price per patient.

 - Four months is the average amount of time it lasts.

 - According to statistics, the median age of patients are between the ages of 40-59; however, plenty of patients are using it in their 30’s and even in their 20’s to avoid wrinkles later in life.

 Yes, it is a well-known fact that Botox specials are happening every day.
 It is essential to know the potential downfalls of taking advantage of these specials.
 Sometimes Botox is priced at a discount because the actual ratio of Botox to the saline solution diluted.
 The FDA suggested that four units of Botox per 0.1 mL of saline solution.
 Therefore, be proactive and make sure to ask about how many units being used per area and NOT just what is the total volume of liquid in the syringe is that is injected per area.

 The reason you want an accurate ratio of Botox to saline solution is to ensure a natural result; Diluted Botox can lead to poor and unnatural results.